developer-program/engineering-track/docs/software-designs/design-principles.md

 Adapted from Ian Holland at Northeastern University in 1987.

 Also known as the principle of least knowledge.
-Each object can only have access to properties and methods the object has access to
+Each object can only have access to properties and methods the object has access to.

+- Each unit should only talk to its friends; don't talk to strangers.
+- Only talk to your immediate friends.

-Today when you buy chicken rice, do you give auntie your whole wallet or pay him the amount.
+When you buy chicken rice, do you give the seller your whole wallet or the actual money?

 ```javascript
 const Wallet {